akdaslibatuhan/akdaslibatuhan/README.md

 - 👋 Hi, I’m @akdaslibatuhan
-- 👀 I’m interested in Backend and AI ...
+- 👀 I’m interested in Data Engineering, Cloud Engineering and AI
 - 🌱 I’m currently learning Java and Python...
-- 📫 How to reach me "akdasli.batuhan@gmail.com" ...
+- 📫 How to reach me "akdasli.batuhan@gmail.com" and also https://www.linkedin.com/in/batuhan-akda%C5%9Fli-51600a162/

 <!---
 akdaslibatuhan/akdaslibatuhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.